cardano-foundation/CIPs/CIP-0118/README-implicit.md

 paper, we have observed a number of clashes between ledger design principles and the proposal in the paper, as well as possible attack vectors.
 The key ones are :

-**Introducing liabilities**.
-New ledger features must always be implemented using new transaction field, rather than repurposing existing ones.
-So, _liabilities_ (which we call requests and fulfills here) cannot be introduced by simply allowing negative quantities in regular outputs.
-This also necessitates the use of a special container for these in the ledger state, which we call the FRxO.

 **Checking minting policies**.
 In the original paper, we attempted to prevent flash loan attacks by forcing the execution of minting policies for any assets for which the total negative or positive quantities were changed.
 This was not a viable strategy for existing tokens, for which minting policies would overwhelmingly be unequipped to reason about such cases.
-In this proposal, we instead perform the cycle detection check on the transaction dependency graph.
+In this proposal, we instead perform the independency check on the transactions in a zone.
+This ensures that tokens that do not come from the UTxO never appear in any (intermediate) outputs.

 ### Westberg’s “Smart Transactions”